 However, thirty plus years after the passage of Act 101, there is still room for improvement.
-The Region's level of success toward the goal of achieving and exceeding, in certain years, the 33% recycling recovery is encouraging and showcases how even with the loss of funds, COVID impacts and market changes that the goal is attainable.
-However it is still important to reassess strengths and weaknesses, and plan for future improvements in order to continue to maintain and eventually exceed this goal.
+The Region's level of success toward the goal of achieving and exceeding the 35% recycling recovery is encouraging and showcases how even with the loss of funds, COVID impacts and market changes that the goal is attainable.
+However it is still important to reassess strengths and weaknesses, and plan for future improvements in order to continue to reach and ultimately exceed this goal.
 Specific recommendations for future recycling efforts are further discussed in Chapter 5.